 And despite the obvious intentions of Aliyev and Azerbaijan to take more and more land and ultimately cleanse Armenians from the entire region, Western Democratic nations continue to push so-called resolutions of the conflict that give Azerbaijan control over Artsakh.

 We’re not here to demand anything from Azerbaijan.
 As I stated, that’s useless.
 But we are here to call upon all of the enablers of Azerbaijan to stop supporting a dictatorial regime that is committing Genocide, in front of our very eyes, in the 21st century.
 Ultimately, the only thing that will guarantee the security of Artsakh and its people will be the de-jure recognition of Artsakh’s independence from Azerbaijan, the stopping of all forms of military and political assistance to Azerbaijan, and the imposition of severe economic sanctions against Azerbaijan and its genocidal, dictatorial leadership.

 Anything short of this is lip service.
-The Armenian Revolutionary Federation and the worldwide Armenian people are tired of empty promises, fake friends and populist rhetoric from all external and internal parties.
+The Armenian people are tired of empty promises, fake friends and populist rhetoric from all external and internal parties.
 As the Armenian saying goes, the knife has reached the bone and it is time for concrete actions to secure the safety and security of the Armenian people to live on their historical lands.
 Armenia and the Armenian people are not the guarantor of the security of Artsakh, the security and survival of Artsakh is a necessity for the survival of Armenia and the Armenian people, and a key part of the vision of a free, independent, and united Armenia.